Dinacoding/PortArt/README.md

 ## About

 PortArt is a restaurant made for people who want a journey into the heart of extraordinary flavours.
 It is a branding website that brings the essence and unique experience that casual dining can bring.
-The objective of the PortArt Restaurant is to provide to the user a clear vision of what the brand PortArt is and develop a sense of trust, aiming to get them as customers and make a reservation.[This is my live link](https://dinacoding.github.io/PortArt/)
+The objective of the PortArt is and develop a sense of trust, aiming to get them as regular customers and attract new customers to make reservation.[This is my live link](https://dinacoding.github.io/PortArt/)

 ## Planning